SloKart/Ron-Way/README.md

 # Ron-Way (in progress)
-converts Alacritty themes to Cosmic themes.
+converts Alacritty themes to Cosmic Terminal themes.